croessner/nauthilus-website/docs/configuration/lua-support.md

 ## Configuration

-For the configuration please have a look for the [configuration file](configuration-file.md) document.
+For the configuration, please have a look for the [configuration file](configuration-file.md) document.

 ## Lua components